Analytic structure of $q$-pseudoconcave subsets of continuous graphs: Introduction

 In Section~\ref{sec:second_gen} we prove our Main Theorem (see Theorem~\ref{thm:foliation'}).
 This is done constructing a foliation on an underlying set to the one considered and then lifting this foliation using the function which defines the graph.

 In Section~\ref{sec:applications} we gather some applications of our Main Theorem.
-For example, we obtain foliations on $n$-pseudoconcave sets contained in subsets of $\C^N$ which are locally graphs of differentiable functions over domains of $\R^{2n+1}$.
+For example, we obtain foliations on $n$-pseudoconcave sets contained in subsets of $\C^N$ which are locally differentiable graphs over domains of $\R^{2n+1}$.

-In Section~\ref{sec:sharpness} we show that the index of pseudoconcavity used in our Main Theorem is sharp.
-Namely, we construct an $(n-1)$-pseudoconcave subset of a continuous (actually, smooth) graph, defined over $\C^n\times\R$, which has no analytic structure.
+In Section~\ref{sec:sharpness} we show that the choice for index of pseudoconcavity in the Main Theorem is sharp.
+Namely, we construct in $\C^N$ an $(n-1)$-pseudoconcave subset of a smooth graph, defined over $\C^n\times\R$, which has no analytic structure.

 \paragraph{Acknowledgments.} The author would like to thank Zbigniew Słodkowski for the helpful suggestions and remarks on a preliminary version of this paper and his PhD supervisor, Samuele Mongodi, for his guidance and the useful discussions about this work.